-The 1923 Monroe Doctrine Centennial Half Dollar was promoted by the California film industry in connection with the First Annual Historical Revue and Motion Picture Film Industry Exposition.
+The 1923 Monroe Doctrine Centennial Half Dollar (Buy on eBay) was promoted by the California film industry in connection with the First Annual Historical Revue and Motion Picture Film Industry Exposition.
 The topic of the coin was the 100th anniversary of the Monroe Doctrine, which stated that efforts of European countries to interfere or establish new colonies in the west would be viewed as acts of aggression.
 The Doctrine had a long standing impact on U.S. foreign policy.

 The obverse design of the Monroe Doctrine Half Dollar features portraits of James Monroe and John Quincy Adams, who were both instrumental in formulating the Doctrine.
 Inscriptions include “United States of America”, “In God We Trust”, the date of issue “1923”, “Monroe”, “Adams”, and “Half Dollar”.